 Biking With Your Dog

-Taking a bike ride with your dog might seem like a great way for some combined canine/human exercise.
+Going for a bike ride with your dog might seem like a great way for some combined canine/human exercise.
 But just because you’re up for a workout, doesn’t mean your dog will be!
-Before you head out on the bike with Fido in tow, make sure you follow these tips to ensure the experience will be a safe one for both of you.
+Before you head out on the bike with Fido in tow, make sure you follow these tips to ensure the experience will be safe for both of you.

-First, make sure you take your dog to the vet to get the okay before you start any exercise routine.
+First, take your dog to your veterinarian make sure your dog is OK to come along for your exercise routine.
 It’s incredibly important that your dog be physically capable of keeping up with you and the bike.
-Once you receive the medical approval, you’ll want to ensure you’ve got a proper harness and attachment for running alongside a bike.
-These attachments act like a “shock absorber” to help prevent injury to both you and your dog.
+Once you receive medical approval, you’ll want to ensure your dog has a proper harness and attachment for running alongside a bike.
+These attachments act like a shock absorber to help prevent injury to both you and your dog.

 Once you’ve done those things, you’re ready to begin training.
-Start by walking the bike with your dog attached to it, until your dog is comfortable walking in close proximity to your bicycle.
+Start by walking the bike with your dog attached to it, until your dog is comfortable walking close to your bicycle.

 Teaching your dog some basic commands is essential for safety.
 For example: